santhoshpandi/TidyMind/README.md

 AI-powered mood planner that turns your emotions into action

-This readme contains in sample branch
+This readme contains in main branch